okta/okta-mobile-swift/Samples/README.md

 # Samples

-This repo contains a number of sample projects to both illustrate how to integrate different authentication workflows into your application, but to also be used within end-to-end automated tests.
-The following sample applications are provided, with information on how to test them locally.
+These samples show you how to add different ways to sign-in a user, called authentication workflows to your app.
+Each sample shows code for both implementing and testing the workflow.

 Sample | Summary |
  ---|---
+[ClassicNativeAuth Sample](ClassicNativeAuth) | Use the Okta Mobile SDK for Swift to add native authentication to your app that uses the classic OktaAuthSdk.
+[DeviceAuthSignIn Samples](DeviceAuthSignIn) | Add sign-in using the OAuth 2.0 device authorization grant flow to your tvOS app.
+[OIDCMigration Sample](OIDCMigration) | Migrate your app to the new Okta Mobile SDK for Swift from legacy SDKs.
+[UserPasswordSignIn Samples](UserPasswordSignIn) | Add sign-in with a username and password to a macOS app.
 [WebSignIn Samples](WebSignIn) | Sample applications that demonstrates web-based sign in, and single sign on (SSO).
- [DeviceAuthSignIn Samples](DeviceAuthSignIn) | Samples demonstrating the Device Authorization Grant flow.
- [UserPasswordSignIn Samples](UserPasswordSignIn) | Sample demonstrating a CLI app using username/password sign in.
- [ClassicNativeAuth Sample](ClassicNativeAuth) | Demonstrates integration with Okta's classic auth SDK.
- [OIDCMigration Sample](OIDCMigration) | Demonstrates migration from the legacy Okta OIDC SDK.